john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

 ## Methods

-Now let's talk about those `Student` methods: functions inside of the class.
+Now let's talk about those `Student` methods: functions inside of a class.
 Mostly, they look like regular functions, except they are indented to signify they are part of the `Student` class.
 Also, the first input is `self`:

 ```python
 class Student: